-For Windows or macOS users new to git, the easiest way to do both is to install GitHub Desktop.
-This includes a command line version of git and a useful GUI for editing files and gitting.
+For Windows or macOS users new to git, GitHub Desktop provides a useful GUI for editing files and gitting.
 To install GitHub Desktop, visit the GitHub Desktop homepage and click install for your operating system.
 Once installed, it will ask you to create or sign-in to your GitHub account.
 Follow the instructions as appropriate.

 Once signed in, you'll be taken to a Let's get started page.
-You'll need to install other OpenSAFELY requirements before diving in.
+Note, you'll still need to install the command line version of git alongside GitHub Desktop, as well as the other OpenSAFELY requirements, before diving in.

 Old to git🔗